Groups include different objects that are added both statically and dynamically, and can be used as the source and destination of a firewall rule.

 - (Optional) Click AD Groups to add Active Directory Groups.
 Groups with Active Directory members can be used in the source text box of a distributed firewall rule for Identity Firewall.
 Groups can contain both AD and compute members.

-Note: If you are using Federation, you cannot create groups from the Global Manager to include AD user groups or ID-based groups.
+If you are using NSX Federation, you cannot create groups from the Global Manager to include AD groups.

 - (Optional) Enter a description and tag.